Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 The Smart Oil Gauge is a fantastic device to use on an outdoor heating oil tank!
 Like on an indoor heating oil tank, it will calculate your level and usage based on its ultra-sonic sensor.
 With the app installed on your phone, you’ll be able to get a reading anywhere!

 Different variables will need to be kept in mind while using it on an outdoor tank, but that shouldn’t stop you from enjoying everything that it has to offer!
-Just be sure to apply an extra layer of Teflon tape around the top threads, or use the Smart Oil Gauge Duo!
 After using it for a while, you’ll be thankful that you did!

 Happy Heating,